dzzlr/absa-tourism/README.md

 ## NLP Tasks
 ### Aspect-Based Sentiment Analysis of Tourist Reviews using XGBoost
 - The NLP Model provide 3 aspects of tourist review that are `['accessibility', 'facility', 'activity']`.
+- The model has an accuracy 81%.
 - XGBoost Model was created by [alfianmf](https://github.com/alfianmf)

 ### Text Classification of News Title using SVM
 - The NLP Model provide 7 categories of news title that are `['finance', 'food', 'health', 'inet', 'oto', 'sport', 'travel']`.
+- The model has an accuracy 85%.

 ## Requirements
 - nltk 3.7